canmod/macpan-workshop/companion-materials.md

-The syllabus provides a roadmap for the workshop, guiding participants through the exploration-parameterization-inference-stratification strategy essential for compartmental modeling using the `macpan2` package.
+The syllabus provides a roadmap for the workshop, guiding participants through the exploration-parameterization-inference-stratification strategy essential for compartmental modeling.
 Each session is organized around these steps, offering a structured approach to model refinement.
 Participants will follow a practical example that demonstrates each phase of the strategy, with companion materials available for deeper exploration of related skills.